ON THIS PAGE: You will find out more about the factors that increase the chance of developing primary bone cancer. Use the menu to see other pages.

 A risk factor is anything that increases a person’s chance of developing cancer.
 Although risk factors can often influence the development of cancer, most do not directly cause cancer.
 Some people with several risk factors never develop cancer, while others with no known risk factors do.
-However, knowing your risk factors and talking about them with your doctor may help you make more informed lifestyle and health care choices.
+Knowing your risk factors and talking about them with your doctor may help you make more informed lifestyle and health care choices.

 The following factors may raise a person’s risk of developing bone cancer:

-Early detection offers the best hope for successful treatment, so people with risk factors are encouraged to visit the doctor regularly and talk with him or her about it.
+Early detection offers the best chance for successful treatment, so people with known risk factors are encouraged to visit the doctor regularly and discuss their personal risk for developing bone cancer.
+This includes people with Li-Fraumeni syndrome, retinoblastoma, or other conditions in which sarcomas are inherited.
+Talk with your health care team for more information about your personal risk of cancer.
 Still, most bone cancer occurs in people with no known risk factors.

 The next section in this guide is Symptoms and Signs.
 It explains what body changes or medical problems bone cancer can cause.
 Use the menu to choose a different section to read in this guide.